British teen sentenced over gang rape claim in Cyprus resort

-(CNN)A British teenager has been handed a four-month suspended jail sentence, after being found guilty of lying about being gang-raped in a Cyprus resort town last summer.
+(CNN)A British teenager has been handed a four-month suspended jail sentence after being found guilty of lying about being gang-raped in a Cyprus resort town last summer.

 The 19-year-old woman, who cannot be named for legal reasons, was sentenced at a district court in Paralimni on Tuesday.
 Lawyer Lewis Power told reporters outside the court that the sentence would be suspended for three years.